Showing posts with label costume design. Show all posts

 Costume Design by Michael Southgate

-The cult's leader Lavinia, played by Barbara Steele in various dream sequences, is dressed totally glam however, in a brown dress with golden mesh sleeves and blue gems stuck on the chest, completed with a ram horn headpiece that is itself fitted with feathers - Steele's blue facepaint definitely helping add to the over the top feeling!
+The witch Lavinia, played by Barbara Steele in the dream sequences, is the costume highlight though.
+Steel sports a brown dress with golden mesh sleeves and blue gems stuck on the chest, completed with a ram horn headpiece that is itself fitted with feathers.
+It is a tragedy that there isn't more information on this film's costume design, especially as this seems to be costume designer Michael Southgate only film credit!

 Juliet of the Spirits (1965)